-Having being made out of 100% industrial-grade material, this PSU features 105-degree C rated Japanese capacitors, which ensure unwavering power and reliability for years in the future.
+Having been made out of 100% industrial-grade material, this PSU features 105-degree C-rated Japanese capacitors, ensuring unwavering power and reliability for years in the future.

-As far as energy efficiency, this PSU is 80+ Gold rates, which means that it can deliver power with over 90% efficiency while keeping the energy consumption levels, noise, and temperature at a minimum.
+As far as energy efficiency, this PSU is 80+ Gold rated, which means that it can deliver power with over 90% efficiency while keeping the energy consumption levels, noise, and temperature to a minimum.

 The price at the time of writing was $184.21.

 This PSU measures 6.5″ (L) x 5.91″ (W) x 3.3″ (H), which is a very standard size for a power supply.
 Thus, it can easily fit within the standard mid and full-tower case (though we would always recommend you to check that for yourself so that you are 100% sure).